hashicorp/terraform-provider-azurerm/website/docs/r/iothub.html.markdown

 ~> **NOTE:** System Assigned Managed Identity can only be used in an update because access to the endpoint cannot be granted before the creation is done.
 The extracted resources `azurerm_iothub_endpoint_*` can be used to create endpoints with System Assigned Managed Identity without the need of an update.

-* `endpoint_uri` - (Optional) URI of the Service Bus or Event Hub Namespace endpoint.
+* `endpoint_uri` - (Optional) URI of the Service Bus or Event Hubs Namespace endpoint.
 This attribute can only be specified and is mandatory when `authentication_type` is `identityBased` for endpoint type `AzureIotHub.ServiceBusQueue`, `AzureIotHub.ServiceBusTopic` or `AzureIotHub.EventHub`.

 * `entity_path` - (Optional) Name of the Service Bus Queue/Topic or Event Hub.
 This attribute can only be specified and is mandatory when `authentication_type` is `identityBased` for endpoint type `AzureIotHub.ServiceBusQueue`, `AzureIotHub.ServiceBusTopic` or `AzureIotHub.EventHub`.